Jackass 3D: Development

+Filming

-Filming of the stunts began on January 25, 2010, Tremaine filmed the crew on private property unlike the traditional Jackass fashion of filming in the streets (although in the film, several skits/pranks were shot in public), and it includes "occasional forays to foreign countries."
-In April 2010, Bam Margera told the Artisan News Service that the movie was 70% done and half the crew had been to the hospital with Margera having "three broken ribs and a broken shoulder and a twisted ankle as we speak."
-During filming, recurring guest cast member Loomis Fall suffered a compound fracture of his clavicle after an improper landing during a stunt involving an umbrella and a jet engine.
+Filming began on January 25, 2010, Tremaine filmed the crew on private property unlike the traditional Jackass fashion of filming in the streets (although in the film, several skits/pranks were shot in public), and it includes "occasional forays to foreign countries."

 On the subject of the stunts, director Jeff Tremaine said he was aiming to revamp most of the old stunts from the original show into the movie.
 For example, the "Poo Cocktail Supreme" is an homage to, and an extension of, the stunt originally done by Knoxville on the original television show.
-The stunt, "Lamborghini Tooth Pull" was originally shot for Jackass Number Two with Margera's uncle, Vincent Margera (also known as Don Vito) but after Margera's arrest back in 2006, the stunt was pulled from the final cut of the movie and was not shown in Jackass 2.5, so it was re-shot with Ehren McGhehey for this film, and the elder Margera was declared persona non grata among the cast and crew for some time.
+The stunt, "Lamborghini Tooth Pull" was originally shot for Jackass Number Two (2006) with Margera's uncle, Vincent Margera (also known as Don Vito) but after Margera's arrest back in 2006, the stunt was pulled from the final cut of the movie and was not shown in Jackass 2.5 (2007), so it was re-shot with Ehren McGhehey for this film, and the elder Margera was declared persona non grata among the cast and crew for some time.

 In April 2010, JackassWorld.com was officially shut down, leaving a posting that said "gone filmin'," and "Thanks for the support the past two years.
 To keep abreast and adick of all things related to the world of jackass and Dickhouse (including the currently in production flick jackass 3D), follow us on Facebook and Twitter."
 In an interview with cameraman Rick Kosick, he revealed that JackassWorld.com will no longer be a website after the movie releases.
 Despite this claim, it was eventually relaunched as the main website for Dickhouse Productions.

 Cameraman Lance Bangs explained the transition from television to cinema screen: "It's utterly crazy.
 Everything in 3-D looks as brightly colored as candy.
 I'm a cameraman on it, and it's amazing to watch the footage being turned 3-D, like watching everything through a viewfinder."
 He later went on to say, "I thought I was above peer pressure, but there's such camaraderie.
-I took part in a few stunts and ended up humiliated and hurt — me, the poetic film-maker friend of Spike Jonze."
+I took part in a few stunts and ended up humiliated and hurt—me, the poetic film-maker friend of Spike Jonze."